clnsmth/soso/docs/source/dev/design.rst

 8. **Verification Tests:**

-  * Add a snapshot of the expected SOSO record generated by `main.convert` to `tests/data/` for verification tests.
+  * Add a snapshot of the expected SOSO record generated by `convert` to `tests/data/` for verification tests.

 9. **Testing:**